Giving to EEB

 The Dr. Don Hall Endowed Fund is named for the late zoology professor who served as EEB director from 1989 to 2004.
 Hall, a freshwater ecologist, played a crucial leadership role in fostering the growth of ecological and evolutionary research and training in his more than three-decade career at MSU.
 The endowment provides summer support to graduate students via the Don Hall Fellowship in Ecology, Evolution, and Behavior.

-The Donald P. and Shelly Garcia Jones Endowment supports research, projects, and analyses of wildlife data that assists with conservation planning and activities.
+The Donald P. and Shelly Garcia Jones Endowment supports research, projects, and analyses of wildlife data that assist with conservation planning and activities.
 Preference will be given to research and outreach projects that focus on avian population and community dynamics.